 Promote Ramadan values

 Devotion, being charitable, compassion, patience, humility and perseverance are some of Ramadan’s values.
 These values play an important role in the ads.
 It is important to reflect these values in your campaigns to fully engage with consumers.
-Family and friends gatherings are also hot topics for ads during this month.
-With 53% of conversations on Facebook goes towards family-focused conversations, always remember to keep your tone appropriate for all ages.
+Family and friends gatherings are also hot topics for ads during this month since consumer behavior changes within the holy month of Ramadan.
+With 53% of conversations on Facebook going towards family-focused conversations, always remember to keep your tone appropriate for all ages.

 Ramadan is both a spiritual and physical cleansing period for many, so it goes without saying, avoid any provocative or risqué imagery, no matter who your brand audience is.